2. The spatial sonic field

-In conventional audio, we transmit spatial impression as signal difference between separate channels.
+In conventional audio, we transmit the spatial impressions as the signal difference between separate channels.
 Studio productions have reached a very sophisticated stage today in this matter.
 The playback is mostly very pleasant and often each voice or instrument is audibly better than in the live performance.
-In most cases, the goal of playback is no longer the reproduction of a live event; the recordings are much more a product of art.
-Basically though, we are not able to restore the spatial impression of the live event in the conventional way.
+In most cases, the goal of playback is no longer the reproduction of an existent event; the recordings are much more a product of art.
+Basically, though, we are not able to restore the spatial impression of the genuine event in the conventional way.
 If we take a closer look, we mostly manipulate mono signals in studio productions.
 The sound sources are recorded from closely-distanced microphones or directly from the pick-up.
-The positions in the stereo panorama become specified by means of panning during post- editing, and synthetic reverb which ought to complete the room impression.
+The positions in the stereo panorama become specified by panning during post- editing, and synthetic reverb, which ought to complete the room impression.

 2.2 The mirror source model

 This task becomes solvable by another way, different from Blumlein`s procedure.
 We have to realize that not the sound source itself, neither a soloist nor an instrument, contains any spatial sonic field.
 If we take a closer look, it is indeed only the spatial radiation patterns that are different.
 However, all spatial perception is caused by the reflections of the source signal in the recording room.
 These reflections seem to originate by mirror sound sources behind the recording room surfaces.
 Their coordinates in the recording room are dependent on the arrangement of the reflective surfaces and on the position of the primary sound source.

 The starting points of the first reflections are apparently arranged outside the recording room.
 These primary reflection starting points are the source for further reflections behind the opposite walls.